Sluggo-Issue-Tracker/Sluggo-API/README.md

 unique value (only important for production):
 `export SLUGGO_DJANGO_KEY="not important for non producton"`

+## Initialization

+This assumes that a slack app is already created.
+Do the following:

+1. Create a superuser with the command:
+`python3 manage.py createsuperuser`

+2. In a browser navigate to `$HOST/admin`, replacing `$HOST` with whatever the domain the local server is run with.

+3. Add a Social Application.

+    a.
+Set provider to Slack
+    b.
+Set name to something appropriate like slack or slack-bot, etc
+    c.
+Enter the Client id from the slack bot's dashboard
+    d.
+Enter the secret key from the slack bot's dashboard
+    e.
+Leave Key empty
+    f.
+Choose the first site in the list (likely to be `example.com`)
+    g.
+Save.

 ## Running

 1. Activate the virtual environment shown in the Installation steps.